metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_l2_announcement_policy_v2alpha1_manifest.md

 Optional:

 - `external_i_ps` (Boolean) If true, the external IPs of the services are announced
-- `interfaces` (List of String) A list of regular expressions that express which network interface(s) should be usedto announce the services over.
+- `interfaces` (List of String) A list of regular expressions that express which network interface(s) should be used to announce the services over.
 If nil, all network interfaces are used.
-- `load_balancer_i_ps` (Boolean) If true, the loadbalancer IPs of the services are announcedIf nil this policy applies to all services.
+- `load_balancer_i_ps` (Boolean) If true, the loadbalancer IPs of the services are announced  If nil this policy applies to all services.
-- `node_selector` (Attributes) NodeSelector selects a group of nodes which will announce the IPs forthe services selected by the service selector.If nil this policy applies to all nodes. (see [below for nested schema](#nestedatt--spec--node_selector))
+- `node_selector` (Attributes) NodeSelector selects a group of nodes which will announce the IPs for the services selected by the service selector.
+If nil this policy applies to all nodes. (see [below for nested schema](#nestedatt--spec--node_selector))
-- `service_selector` (Attributes) ServiceSelector selects a set of services which will be announced over L2 networks.The loadBalancerClass for a service must be nil or specify a supported class, e.g.'io.cilium/l2-announcer'.
-Refer to the following document for additional detailsregarding load balancer classes:  https://kubernetes.io/docs/concepts/services-networking/service/#load-balancer-classIf nil this policy applies to all services. (see [below for nested schema](#nestedatt--spec--service_selector))
+- `service_selector` (Attributes) ServiceSelector selects a set of services which will be announced over L2 networks.
+The loadBalancerClass for a service must be nil or specify a supported class, e.g. 'io.cilium/l2-announcer'.
+Refer to the following document for additional details regarding load balancer classes:  https://kubernetes.io/docs/concepts/services-networking/service/#load-balancer-class  If nil this policy applies to all services. (see [below for nested schema](#nestedatt--spec--service_selector))

 <a id="nestedatt--spec--node_selector"></a>
 ### Nested Schema for `spec.node_selector`